brandonscript/mui-flexy/README.md

 ### The problem

-If you have never been confused whether to use `justify-content` or `align-items`, then Flexy is not for you.
+If you have never been confused whether to use `justify-content` or `align-items`, then mui-flexy is not for you.
 If you have, then get started with `yarn add mui-flexy` or `npm install mui-flexy`.

 Vanilla CSS requires a lot of mental gymnastics to remember which alignment property to use depending on the axis of your flexbox: